The Travel Agent's Guide to HAR's Disney World Planning & Booking Cheatsheet

 One of the cool things about this form is that it’s customizable, so you can change it as much as your pretty heart desires.
 Want to make it all about Disneyland instead?
 Go for it.
 Just want the checklist and delete everything else?
 Cool by me.

 We created this form on JotForm and made it a template so you can quickly and easily copy it.
 JotForm's robust features are available on all of their plans - including the free one!
 The free plan allows 5 forms (you can always archive forms you aren't currently using so you don't lose any data), up to 100 monthly submissions and unlimited fields for your form.

 What Exactly Are you Talking About, Here?

 Big picture time.
-I think to think that our Disney World Planning and Booking Checklist is like a miniature CRM for your Disney trips—a tool where that you can log important client info, reservation deadlines, and a checklist—that walks you through the steps in planning and booking a stellar Disney Vacation.
+I think to think that our Disney World Planning and Booking Checklist is like a miniature CRM for your Disney trips—a tool where you can log important client info, reservation deadlines, and a checklist—that walks you through the steps in planning and booking a stellar Disney Vacation.

 It's a JotForm form and similar to others we’ve published.
 The difference here is that it isn’t client-facing.
 So you will download the form to your own site and use it to track and log your own clients’ Disney World travel data in one place.

 But How Do I Do that Download Thing You’re Talking About?